 - Practical skills

-Ducksters is an education website aimed at young pupils, as you will see as soon as you land on the site.
+Ducksters is an education website aimed at young people, as you will see as soon as you land on the site.
 The bright and cheerful design, along with its simple layout really appeals to younger learners, especially the little duckling characters that pop up on each page!
 The creators of the site rely on the support of teachers and parents, with a friendly message appearing on your screen asking for them to follow them on all of their social networks.

 Not only does Ducksters offer really useful science facts, it also provides students with the chance to play games and complete quizzes on their chosen subject.